 The day before his appointment, Russell and his wife fly to the Gold Coast.

 Russell has the EOS scan performed.

-Russell attends his first appointment at Gold Coast Spine.
+Russell then attends his first appointment with Dr Scott-Young.
 Dr Scott-Young listens to the history of his condition, examines Russell and reviews his radiology.
 Dr Scott-Young discusses his views about Russell’s symptoms.
 He says that it sounds like the pain is coming from Russell’s discs between his vertebrae.
 He explains that the discs are the shock absorbers in the spine and that they wear out with age and can become painful.
 The pain can be worse when sitting for long periods or doing repeated bending and lifting tasks.